burrrata/cryptoeconomics.study_rust_edition/src/misc/NOTES.md

 # Other TODO

+### add aantonop videos and Mastering Bitcoin/Ethereum references and illustrations to the chapters

 ### Ch intros and code summaries
 - create intro that explains the topic/goal
 - create code summary shows what we're doing